tbega/cs2pyexternalcheat/README.md

 For NVIDIA GPU's you should not have this black screen problem, simply uncheck Always On Top in the settings and click the minimize button to completely hide the menu until you need it.

-If you encounter the error "Cannot find Main.py module error" make sure you're running the launcher script `main.py` in the same folder where the sub-folder `\cheat` is contained.

 ---

-# Other errors.
-If you encounter the error "[Launcher] Failed to run Main module: Unexpected error encountered: Process 'cs2.exe' not found" or a command prompt simply flashes for a second not giving you enough time to read:
+# "[Launcher] Failed to run Main module: Unexpected error encountered: Process 'cs2.exe' not found" or a command prompt simply flashes for a second not giving you enough time to read?

 - Run the main.py script as admin.

 ---

-If you encounter the error "[Skeleton ESP] Error: Unexpected error encountered: 2D Position out of bounds"
+# "[Skeleton ESP] Error: Unexpected error encountered: 2D Position out of bounds">
+- Can be caused by a lot of reasons.
 - Make sure your game is Fullscreen Windowed \ Windowed.
 - An easy way to make sure your game stays in FS windowed and doesn't switch to windowed, is to launch the game, set it to fullscreen windowed, then close it and relaunch it and not mess with any settings.

+---

+# "Cannot find Main.py module error"?
+Please make sure you're running the launcher script `main.py` in the same folder where the sub-folder `\cheat` is contained.

 # Image Guide